precice/python-bindings/README.md

 ### I'm using preCICE < 2.0.0, but there is no matching version of the bindings.
 What can I do?

-If you want to use the old experimental python bindings (released with preCICE version < 2.0.0), please refer to the documentation of the corresponding preCICE version.
+If you want to use the old experimental python bindings (released with preCICE version < 2.0.0), please refer to the corresponding preCICE version.
+Example: for preCICE v1.6.1 there are three different versions of the python bindings: [`precice_future`](https://github.com/precice/precice/tree/v1.6.1/src/precice/bindings/python_future), [`precice`](https://github.com/precice/precice/tree/v1.6.1/src/precice/bindings/python) and [`PySolverInterface`](https://github.com/precice/precice/tree/v1.6.1/src/precice/bindings/PySolverInterface).
+Installation instructions can be found in the corresponding `README` files.

 ### Installing the python bindings for Python 2.7.17